-Impairment of goodwill and intangibles with indefinite useful lives:
+Impairment of intangibles with indefinite useful lives:

-The Group determines whether goodwill and intangibles with indefinite useful lives are impaired at least on an annual basis.
-This requires an estimation of the recoverable amount of the cash generating units to which the goodwill and intangibles with indefinite useful lives are allocated.
-The assumptions used in this estimation of recoverable amount and the carrying amount of goodwill and intangibles with indefinite useful lives are discussed in Note 12.
+The Group determines whether intangibles with indefinite useful lives are impaired at least on an annual basis.
+This requires an estimation of the recoverable amount of the cash generating units to which the intangibles with indefinite useful lives are allocated.
+The recoupment of costs carried forward is dependent on the successful exploration, development and commercial exploitation or sale of respective areas of interest.